xylix/macos-speech-rest-api/openai-audio-rest-api/README.md

 ## Documentation:

+- API format:
+    - TODO: add here

 - Maps the OpenAI voice names to macOS voice names:

+## TODO:
-- You can also use the macOS voice names directly.
+- [ ] Ability to use the macOS voice names directly.
 Run `say --v="?"` on the machine running the server to get a list of voice names.
 They may contain spaces and parenthesis, that's fine.